-Controls have been designed for each individual site in the Double Bay Centre to optimise development, whilst taking into consideration the potential of adjoining properties and or but spaces.
+Controls have been designed for each individual site in the Double Bay Centre to optimise development, whilst taking into consideration the potential of adjoining properties and public spaces.
 The adopted Urban Form Methodology (Section 5.5.1) provides a greater certainty of outcome for Council, community and site owners.

-Built form controls in the Double Bay Centre are expressed in graphic form as built form envelopes on the control drawings and in written and illustrated form as development controls.
+Built form controls in the Double Bay Centre are expressed in graphic form as wilt form envelopes on the control drawings and in written and illustrated form as divelopment controls.